Summary of Heart of Darkness by Joseph Conrad

 At its headquarters in Brussels, Marcello raced over the English Channel to sign contracts.
 After he was sacked, Marlow was requested to sign certain documents in which he committed to disclosing no commercial secrets.
 Marlow spoke to the Director of the Company for less than one minute.
 Then, finally, Marlow reached Congo’s mouth.
 Marlow said to his Swedish captain on the Company and the consequences of the jungle on Europeans when he found the way to his steamboat.

 The Swede narrated a brief but omnipresent story to Marlow about a man taken up by the river and hung up.
 Marlow’s shocking that a man used to have a job in that continent and was murdered there.
 Horrified, Marlow wondered why to tell him that “the sun” or “the land” may have been too much for him.
 Meanwhile, on his way to Africa, he saw some black men on the boat who were energetic and natural that pleased his thoughts.
-Finally, they arrived at the Outer Station Company on a steep slope comprising three wooden structures.
+Finally, they arrived at the Outer Station Company on a steep slope consisting of three wooden structures.
 The most essential and valuable commodity of the Company was shipped from this station.

 For the next ten days, Marlow waited for the caravan to lead him to the Central Station, and those ten days were enough for him to see the actual condition of Africa.
 Black slaves were working, and some were sick enough to die, starving, which was horrible for him.When he noticed an accountant, he pointed out that Marlow was “without doubt meet Mr. Kurtz,” an officer of Marlow’s Company responsible for a very profitable ivory station inside the Congo region.The counselor was angry with his groans and complained of distracting him and increasing his chances for clerical mistakes.